Guide: Can Årsjö achieve the medal goal on her own at the Paralympics?

 + Major boycott of the opening ceremony

-Previously, the International Paralympic Committee (IPC) barred Ukraine's athletes and leaders from wearing a jacket adorned with the country's map during the Paralympics - as the IPC considered the jacket to be political and in violation of the rules.
+Previously, the International Paralympic Committee (IPC) barred Ukraine's athletes and leaders from wearing a jacket adorned with the country's map during the Paralympics, saying the jacket was political and violated the rules.

-During the Olympics in Italy in February, Ukrainian skeleton racer Vladyslav Heraskevych was banned by the International Olympic Committee because he wanted to compete in a helmet with images of Ukrainian war victims.
+During the Olympics in Italy in February, Ukrainian skeleton racer Vladyslav Heraskevych was banned by the International Olympic Committee after he wanted to compete in a helmet with images of Ukrainian war victims.

 + 50 years ago in Örnsköldsvik